valeriahenriquez/valeriahenriquez/README.md

 Here are some ideas to get you started:
 -->

 - 🌱 I’m currently leading several projects about education and technology.
-For example, FICR21-31: Learning and Teaching in the 21st Century a Innovation and Competitiveness Fund of Regional Government Los Ríos, Chile.
+For example, FICR21-31: Learning and Teaching in the 21st Century an Innovation and Competitiveness Fund of Regional Government Los Ríos, Chile.
 - 🔭 I’m currently working on my dissertation that aims to facilitate applying agile methods at the organizational level in software development companies (or departments) according to performance improvement models
 ## Skills
 -   Understanding of industry insights and KPIs, Strategic and System thinking, Design and User Experience Knowledge, Excellent communicator and time-management, Good delegation and prioritization skills ,and overall good team player.